-We take not just the shape of BOOK-rep but also the number and the speed of the repetitions to play a role in iconic representations, and thus we do not specify separate conditions pertaining to the number of objects within the group d, as these would arguably be redundant.27 Of course a theory of 'iconic representation' will need to be plugged in this definition to obtain a complete specification of the truth conditions.
+We take not just the shape of BOOK-rep but also the number and the speed of the repetitions to play a role in iconic representations, and thus we do not specify separate conditions pertaining to the number of objects within the group d, as these would arguably be redundant.26 Of course a theory of 'iconic representation' will need to be plugged in this definition to obtain a complete specification of the truth conditions.
 But it is worth pointing out that there are precedents for treating sign language expressions as being simultaneously linguistic and iconic: precisely this view was proposed for loci in Schlenker et al. 2013, which argued that in some cases these are both logical variables and simplified pictorial representations of what they denote (we come back to a related point in Section 6.3).
 Closer to our topic, our analysis follows the spirit of Kuhn and Aristodemo's treatment of LSF repetition-based pluractionals.
-Specifically, Kuhn and Aristodemo, to appear, took these pluractionals to come with a logical and an iconic condition, and crucially the latter was treated as being at-issue - which is precisely what we are saying about the iconic contribution of repetition-based plurals.
+Specifically, as was noted in Section 1.3, Kuhn and Aristodemo 2017 took these pluractionals to come with a logical and an iconic condition, and crucially the latter was treated as being at-issue - which is precisely what we are saying about the iconic contribution of repetition-based plurals.

 To illustrate the analysis, consider the simplified example in (32).
-For simplicity, we assume that the indefinite BOOK-rep undergoes 'Quantifier Raising' and binds a trace in object position, leading to the Logical Form in (32)b, which is then interpreted as in (32)c by applying the rule in (31).
-(We assume a standard system in which POSS-2 APARTMENT and the object trace are of type e, while HAVE is of type <e, <e, t>>.)
+For simplicity, we assume that the indefinite BOOK-rep undergoes 'Quantifier Raising' and binds a trace in object position, leading to the Logical Form in (32)b, which is then interpreted as in (32)c by applying the interpretive

-24 The rule can be applied even in the absence of a variable X in the propositional expression P; if so, the quantifier [some books]x will bind nothing.
-But on standard assumptions (e.g. Heim and Kratzer 1998), the syntax will not allow such a case to arise (e.g. on the assumption that [some books]x originates in an argument position and gets to a scope position by 'Quantifier Raising', leaving behind a coindexed trace).
+23 The rule can be applied even in the absence of a variable X in the propositional expression P; if so, the quantifier $[some\ books]X$ will bind nothing.
+But on standard assumptions (e.g. Heim and Kratzer 1998), the syntax will not allow such a case to arise (e.g. on the assumption that $[some\ books]X$ originates in an argument position and gets to a scope position by 'Quantifier Raising', leaving behind a coindexed trace).

-25 Note that for the general case we could replace the condition [[NPs]](d) = 1 (e.g. [[books]](d) = 1) with $[[NPs]]^{c}$. ^{s[X→d]}(d) = 1, as a complex NP might contain context- and assignment-dependent elements.
+24 Note that for the general case we could replace the condition [[NPs]](d) = 1 (e.g. [[books]](d) = 1) with [[NPs]]^c $^{s[X\to d]}(d) = 1$, as a complex NP might contain context- and assignment-dependent elements.
 This is immaterial for the present discussion.

-26 Since the condition on the presence of X the propositional expression P is not a necessary part of the definition, it will not be further repeated in semantic rules below.
+25 Since the condition on the presence of X the propositional expression P is not a necessary part of the definition, it will not be further repeated in semantic rules below.

-27 It is because of these quantitative conditions that unpunctuated repetitions give rise in our examples to inferences (and translations) that do not just involve books, say, but books together with certain numerical requirements.
+26 It is because of these quantitative conditions that unpunctuated repetitions give rise in our examples to inferences (and translations) that do not just involve books, say, but books together with certain numerical requirements.